Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 Shipbuilding, Ship Repair & Marine Industry

 Naval and commercial shipyards perform continuous abrasive blasting and repainting of vessel hulls, superstructures, and interior compartments using lead-containing coatings.
 Enclosed compartments create extremely high airborne lead concentrations — often requiring full 1910.1025 compliance programs.
-AGT Labs provides project-based monitoring packages for active shipyard work periods.

 Commercial & Residential Abatement Contractors

 Lead abatement firms performing work in pre-1978 housing and child-occupied facilities require post-abatement clearance wipe testing per EPA 40 CFR 745 before re-occupancy.
-AGT Labs provides rapid clearance testing TAT — results reported as µg/ft² with direct comparison to EPA updated floor (10 µg/ft²) and window sill (100 µg/ft²) clearance levels.
+AGT Labs provides rapid clearance testing — results reported as µg/ft² with direct comparison to EPA updated floor (10 µg/ft²) and window sill (100 µg/ft²) clearance levels.

 IH Consultants & Industrial Hygiene Programs

 Multi-client lead monitoring programs across construction, heavy industry, and manufacturing.
 AGT Labs provides MCE cassette air sampling kits, trace-metal-free wipe kits, and bulk sample containers — all pre-labeled with COC.
 NIOSH 7303 ICP-MS results report lead and co-metals simultaneously, providing maximum value from each sampling event.
-AIHA LAP accreditation number on every report.

-Industrial Lead Testing — FAQ
+Industrial Lead Testing — Frequently Asked Questions

 What is the OSHA PEL for airborne lead?